What is the term for the flow of water or other liquids into the distributing pipes of a potable supply from an unintended source?

 Study for the Massachusetts Master Plumbing Exam.
 Maximize your preparation with tailored multiple-choice questions and detailed explanations.
 Ensure your success!

-The term for the flow of water or other liquids into the distributing pipes of a potable supply from an unintended source is indeed backflow.
-Backflow occurs when there is a reversal of flow in the plumbing system, allowing non-potable or contaminated water to enter the potable water supply.
-This situation poses a significant health risk, as it can introduce harmful contaminants or pollutants into the drinking water system.
+The correct term for the flow of water or other liquids into the distributing pipes of a potable supply from an unintended source is backflow.
+This phenomenon can occur when there is a change in pressure within a plumbing system, which may cause non-potable water or other liquids to flow backward into the potable water supply.

 Subscribe